bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/DevOps_SysOps_SysAdmin Challenge README.md

 For this homework challenge, you can choose between completing #1 or #2.
 Challenge #3 is mandatory for all submissions.

-    1. Write programs/scripts that do the following:
+    1. Write a program/script that does the following:
         - Write a program/script that writes a program/script that writes itself.
         - Write a simple program/script that can be executed in more then one language with no changes.